ide8/tacotron2/README.md

 * `<model_name>/loss_function.py` - loss function

 Folder `common` contains common layers for both models (`common/layers.py`), utils (`common/utils.py`) and audio processing (`common/audio_processing.py` and `common/stft.py`).

-Scripts in `router` folder are used by training script to select an appropriate model.
+`router` folder is used by training script to select an appropriate model

 In the root directory:
 * `train.py` - script for model training